Description

 Inheritance

-About 5 percent of amelogenesis imperfecta cases are caused by mutations in the AMELX gene and are inherited in an X-linked pattern.
-A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
-In most cases, males with X-linked amelogenesis imperfecta experience more severe dental abnormalities than females with this form of this condition.
+When amelogenesis imperfecta is caused by variants in the AMELX gene, it is inherited in an X-linked pattern.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes

 Other Names for This Condition